Hydrocynus vittatus: Feeding behaviour

 Hydrocynus vittatus are fierce hunters and are mostly piscivorous, and tend to eat whatever fish is most available.
 Smaller fish will hunt in large schools, while larger African tigerfish hunt alone.
-Favoured prey fish include cichlids, gobies, carp, and clariid catfish.
-Insects and zooplankton may also be part of the African tigerfish's diet, especially during juvenile stages of life.
+Favoured prey fish include other African tetras (such as Brycinus and Micralestes), cichlids, gobies, barbels, carp, Limnothrissa, and clariid catfish.
+Insects, freshwater shrimp (Caridina), and zooplankton may also be part of the African tigerfish's diet, especially during juvenile stages of life.

 A unique feeding behavior has been confirmed in the Schroda Dam population of Hydrocynus vittatus: the fish jump out of the water and catch barn swallows Hirundo rustica on the wing as they fly near the surface of the lake feeding on insects.
 This behaviour was speculated previously, but this was the first time it had been observed during the course of a research project.
 The researchers observed an average success rate of 25% for predation attempts, with as many as twenty birds caught per day over a relatively small lake (4,100,000 m3).
 African tigerfish were observed to pursue the birds from the surface further below the water.
 The depth of pursuit will affect the fish's perception of the bird due to light refraction in the water.
 It is thought that these tigerfish will pursue the bird at a depth that allows the individual to perceive the birds the easiest.
 This instance is the only documented example of a freshwater fish exhibiting this particular behavior.
 Other freshwater fish have been observed catching birds that are swimming or floating on the water, but not catching them mid-flight.